godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`SpaceParameter<enum_PhysicsServer2D_SpaceParameter>` **SPACE_PARAM_CONTACT_RECYCLE_RADIUS** = ``0``

 Constant to set/get the maximum distance a pair of bodies has to move before their collision status has to be recalculated.
+The default value of this parameter is :ref:`ProjectSettings.physics/2d/solver/contact_recycle_radius<class_ProjectSettings_property_physics/2d/solver/contact_recycle_radius>`.

 .. _class_PhysicsServer2D_constant_SPACE_PARAM_CONTACT_MAX_SEPARATION: